 How Long Do Anabolic Steroids Stay in Your System?

-Are Anabolic Steroids Illegal?
+Are Anabolic Steroids Illegal in Ohio?

-Yes, anabolic steroids are illegal to possess or distribute without a valid prescription in the United States.
 Classified as Schedule III controlled substances under the Anabolic Steroid Control Act of 1990 and its amendments, these drugs are strictly regulated due to their potential for abuse and significant health risks.
 Anabolic steroids are prescribed only for specific medical conditions, such as delayed puberty or muscle-wasting diseases, and any non-medical use is prohibited.

 Can Athletes Get Addicted to Anabolic Steroids?